MizaGBF/GBFAP/readme.md

 **Setup:**
 1. Copy/Clone this repo.
 2. Run `python updater.py --download` to download all the assets.
-(The script will ask you to confirm by typying `yes`).
+(The script will ask you to confirm by typing `yes`).

 > [!CAUTION]
 > You'll need to run `python updater.py --download` after every update, but it won't re-download what's already on disk.